epam/eco-schema-catalog/fts/README.md

 ## Usage

-To start using it, just add the corresponding jar on the classpath of your Spring Boot application, all the necessary beans are automatically created and wired to the application context.
+To start using Eco Schema Catalog FTS, add the corresponding jar on the classpath of your Spring Boot application, all the necessary beans are automatically created and wired to the application context.

 ```
 @Autowired